HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   This is by design; Perfections are usually not very human-friendly anyway.
   <!-- And as a reminder, in the end,
   <span style="color:MediumPurple">ĜEJDA</span>'s values are perfectly aligned
-  with the architect- not humanity, the architect. -->
+  with the Architect- not humanity, the Architect. -->

 </details>